 Sometimes, despite our best efforts, we are unable to achieve the goals we set out for.
 Whether that means falling short on race day, being unable to toe the line at the race we’ve dreamed of completing, or simply failing to get in all our weekly workouts, failure is a part of fitness and especially endurance racing.
-We’ve all heard that failing makes us stronger, and that unfinished business on the race course will help motivate us for a faster time in the future.
+We’ve all heard that failing makes us stronger, that unfinished business on race day is a great motivator.
 Still, in the moment, we feel the sting of missed opportunity, the frustration of seemingly wasted time, energy, and money, and the heartache of coming up short.
 So, when those inevitable painful moments happen, how do we keep moving forward?

 As we consider failed objectives, and dashed hopes, and unfulfilled expectations, I find it helpful to remember two key points to help us maintain perspective, keep motivated, and become stronger when we experience race-day or season-ending failure.

-First, remember that “Not today” is different than “not ever.”
+First, remember that “Not today” doesn't mean “not ever.”

 As “type-A” triathletes and runners, most of us see stopping a workout or dropping out of a race as giving up and being weak.
 However, making the strategic decision to stop, even when it means not meeting your immediate goals is a sign of strength, not weakness.
 And it does not mean that you won’t crush it next race, next year, or even the year after that.

-Knowing when to slow down during a race to allow fluids to rehydrate, halting a training regimen for a week to avoid burnout, altering season goals to allow an injury to heal, or stopping even when you just want to finish, takes an enormous amount of mental and emotional strength.
+Knowing when to slow down during a race to allow fluids to rehydrate, halting a training regimen for a week to avoid burnout, altering season goals to allow an injury to heal, or dropping out when you just want to finish, takes an enormous amount of mental and emotional strength.
 It shows maturity and long-range vision.
 When continuing the current course of action jeopardizes long-term success, stopping the race, the training, or the season shows wisdom, not weakness.
-“Not today”, is quite different than “not ever.”
+“Not today”, doesn't mean “not ever.”
 Keeping that perspective is a vital part of being a seasoned, savvy athlete, as well as a normal functioning human being.
 That same perspective is what allows you to learn from your mistakes, and come back stronger, faster, and better.

-After you have dropped out of an event, cut a season short, or experienced similar setbacks, what’s next?
-This is my second point - learn from it: “It’s hard to have race-day success without race-day failure”.
+After you have dropped out of an event, cut a season short, or experienced similar setbacks, what then?
+This is my second point - you learn from it: “Race-day success is seldom achieved without race-day failure”.

 A life-time ago, I learned this valuable lesson from my seasoned pole-vault coach.
-He taught me to learn from my failures - that they are essential tools to build our ultimate success.
+He taught me to learn from my mistakes - that failure is an essential tools to build our ultimate success.
 And unlike in triathlon or running, failure comes in spades in the pole vault.
 After all, the bar goes higher and higher until you fail to clear the bar- in most cases, even the eventual champion will FAIL on his or her last jump.
-It’s essential to learn from our failures- in the pole vault, failure came frequently.
+It’s essential to learn from our failures- in the pole vault, failure came all to frequently.
 It was easy to learn what I needed to do differently to have success.
-But by figuring out what I was doing wrong, I could learn what do to do right.
+By figuring out what I was doing wrong, I learned what do to do right.
 Thomas Edison is a great example of having this perspective when he said about the difficulties in perfecting the light bulb, “I haven’t failed, I’ve found 10,000 ways it won’t work.”

-With endurance sports, we have to also learn from our setbacks.
+With endurance sports, we have to learn from our setbacks as well.
 If we don’t take the time to analyze what went wrong, we miss the opportunity to improve.
 This sounds easy enough, but taking the time to write out the specifics of our failures can be a sobering process.
 Yet it allows us to better address our weakness and improve during the next event.
 Maybe it’s re assessing our nutrition or hydration strategy.
 Or it could be looking at our rest and taper leading up to our race.
-Or possibly we recognize a deficiency in developed a sufficient base which led to our going out too fast and getting injured.
+Or possibly we recognize a deficiency in our base training which lead to injury.
 Take the time to go through this process.
 Work with a coach (or an experienced veteran in your sport) who can give objective feedback and help you identify possible areas of improvement.

 Since that ill-fated race day years ago, I’ve gone on to make the podium at that very same race.
 My time on that course had improved by over 30 minutes, and I have become a much stronger triathlete.
 Yet this process is a continual one.
 Currently I’ve made the difficult decision to take 2 seasons off to let my body heal completely after an accident and injury.
 Painful as it is, by choosing to delay the immediate satisfaction of race-day accomplishment, I will gain the long-term benefit of becoming a faster, stronger, and ultimately more successful triathlete.
 And so will you.

 So, be wise in your racing and training.
-Remember these two nuggets of wisdom: “not today doesn’t mean not ever”, and “it’s hard to have race-day success without race-day failure”.
-By knowing when to bow out, we can learn from our mistakes and weaknesses and become better in the long-run.
-While we never want to DNF, sometimes sitting out, stepping back, and reevaluating is the right move to make.
+Remember these two nuggets of wisdom: “not today doesn’t mean not ever”, and “race-day success is seldom achieved without race-day failure”.
+By knowing when to quit, we can learn from our mistakes and weaknesses and become better in the long-run.
+While we never want to fail, sometimes sitting out, stepping back, and reevaluating is the right move to make.
 Sometimes, “quit happens” for a reason.